-Foam inhibitors/defoamers that are destroyed in chemicals recycling are exempted from this requirement.
+Foam inhibitors/defoamers that are destroyed in the chemical recycling process are exempted from this requirement.

-- The chemical manufacturer/supplier of a foam inhibitor/defoamer shall certify that the product does not contain components that are classified as environmentally hazardous in accordance with the requirement and complete Appendix 6 in the web-based application tool or - (1) If foam inhibitors/defoamers consist of a mixture of substances, each substance shall be stated with its full name, CAS no. and concentration.
-The result of testing for biodegradability of the individual substances shall be reported for example in safety data sheets and with a completed Appendix 6 in the webbased application tool. - If the exemption to foam inhibitors/defoamers destroyed in chemicals recycling is applied, pulp/paper producer shall certify how the requirements for the exemption are met by duly completing and signing Appendix 4 in the web-based application tool.
+- The chemical manufacturer/supplier of a foam inhibitor/defoamer must demonstrate compliance with the requirement by duly completing and signing Appendix 9 in the web-based application tool. - If foam inhibitors/defoamers consist of a mixture of substances, each ingoing substance that have a foam inhibiting or foam retarding effect must be stated with its full name, CAS no. and concentration.
+The result of testing for biodegradability of the individual substances must be reported for example in safety data sheets and with a completed Appendix 9 in the web-based application tool. - If the exemption to foam inhibitors/defoamers destroyed in chemicals recycling is applied, pulp/paper producer must certify how the requirements for the exemption are met by duly completing and signing Appendix 13 in the web-based application tool.

 The requirement has not been changed.
-Several types of defoamers are in use in pulp/paper production, of which the most common are silicone-based, mineral oil-based and those based on EO/PO block copolymers, which are nonionic surfactants.
+Several types of defoamers are in use in pulp/paper production, of which the most common are silicone-based, mineral oil-based and those based on EO/PO block copolymers, which are non-ionic surfactants.
 Silicon-based defoamers are especially effective and are added in smaller quantities than those based on mineral oil.
 They are not toxic, and their biodegradability is difficult to test as silicon does not dissolve in water and is chemically inert.
 EO/PO block copolymers may not be readily biodegradable.

 Mineral oil-based defoamers are not readily biodegradable but may be assumed to be potentially biodegradable and possibly prone to bioaccumulate.
-They may also contain small amounts of aromatic substances and dioxins, even if their toxicity with respect to aquatic organisms is low.
+They may https://echa.europa.eu/sv/brief-profile/-/briefprofile/100.002.267 also contain small amounts of aromatic substances and dioxins, even if their toxicity with respect to aquatic organisms is low.